-Broken toes can be painful and usually occur as a result of severe impact or trauma to one of the phalanges bones which make up the toes.
+Broken toes can be painful and usually occur as a result of severe impact or trauma.
+Stubbing your toe, or being stamped on are common causes of toe fractures.

 However, it is possible that a stress fracture can occur gradually over time.
 The big toe and the little toe are the most commonly fractured as they are the most exposed, and rest is the key method of recovery.

-The most common toe fractures are a broken big toe and broken little toe or pinky toe as it is also known.
+The most common toe fractures are to the big toe (great toe) and broken little toe (pinky toe).
 This is because these two toes are more exposed and more likely to come into contact with hard objects.
 The other toes are protected more by the other toes beside it.

 If you suspect a broken bone then visit your Doctor who may refer you for an X-ray to confirm the diagnosis.
-However, often a minor fracture in one of the smaller toes will not require any treatment and the patient will not be disabled for any period of time.
+However, often a minor fracture in one of the smaller toes will not require any treatment.